 Here’s a handy list up browse of the Best Indoor Places for Kids in Phoenix.

-Splashpads are free and located all over the Valley!
-If you’re like me and never heard of splashpads before moving to Phoenix, they are basically outdoor water play areas for kids.
-Larger ones with fountains and other features are splashpads, and smaller ones are often called spray pads.
+Splash pads are free and located all over the Valley!
+If you’re like me and never heard of splash pads before moving to Phoenix, they are basically outdoor water play areas for kids.
+Larger ones with fountains and other features are splash pads, and smaller ones are often called spray pads.
 Either way, it’s a fun way to stay cool in the summer heat!
 Find a couple close to home, invite friends, and make it a weekly play date.
-Food and drink are usually allowed at splashpads; also pack a few cups or buckets to enhance playtime.
+Food and drink are usually allowed at splash pads; also pack a few cups or buckets to enhance playtime.
 One of the most epic ones is at Kiwanis Park in Tempe.
 Our favorite for toddlers can be found at Tempe Marketplace, or at Riverview Park in Mesa (it’s gated!).
-For more ideas, here’s a list of Scottsdale splashpads, and our favorites in the East Valley.
-Even the Phoenix Zoo has two splashpads, one with a fun cave.
-A list of the best splashpads in Phoenix can be found here.
+A list and map of all splash pads can be found here.

 Summer means swimming!
 Some families have their own pool, or have a neighbor that does, and others a community pool thanks to HOA.
 But if neither of these are options for you, then aquatic centers are your best friend!
 These fabulous city run pools often have water slides and other features, making it fun for the entire family.
 We’ve visited aquatic centers in Scottsdale and Chandler over the past couple summers.
 Every location has had clean restrooms, friendly staff, and most importantly, affordable prices.
 The kids have loved every visit!
 We bring a lunch and stay most of the day.
 For example, admission to the Hamilton Aquatic Center in Chandler is only $2.25/adult and $1/child ages 2-17 (under 2 is free)!
 Season passes are also available for $112/family of 4, giving admission to all six Chandler aquatic centers.
 Or there are punch passes.
 Most cities in the Phoenix area have their own aquatic center, some have several.
-Check out the city’s page for more information.
+A list and map of all pools can be found here!